-We offer cities the ability to host their OpenCounter permitting tool or ZoningCheck portal via a CNAME, which is essentially a URL of their choosing, usually a subdomain of the City's website.
-For example, Boston's site can be found at https://permits.boston.gov, while Orlando's is at https://business.cityoforlando.net.
+We offer cities the ability to host their OpenCounter via a CNAME, which is essentially a customized URL, usually at subdomain of the City's website.
+For example, Boston's site can be found at https://permits.boston.gov, and Orlando's is at https://business.cityoforlando.net.

-Using a CNAME gives applicants the impression that OpenCounter is an official service offered by and supported by the City.
+Using a CNAME gives applicants the understanding that OpenCounter is an official service offered by, validated, and supported by the City.
+Cities can choose CNAMEs for 3 sites:

 In order to ensure the security of your applicants' information, CNAME URLs must support HTTPS access.